DOMjudge/domjudge/doc/manual/develop.rst

   make maintainer-install

-Note that these targets have to be executed *separately* and they replace the steps described in the section Installation system.
+Note that these targets have to be executed *separately* and they replace the steps described in the chapters on installing the DOMserver or Judghost.

 Makefile structure
 ``````````````````